 - 3.1 The Ancient Monuments and Archaeological Areas Act 1979 was previously the primary legislation for protecting archaeological remains and Scheduled Ancient Monuments in Wales.
-This has been consolidated by the Historic Environment (Wales) Act 2016 which has three main aims as defined by Cadw: - a) to give more effective protection to listed buildings and scheduled monuments; - b) to improve the sustainable management of the historic environment; and - c) to introduce greater transparency and accountability into decisions taken on the historic environment. - 3.2 The new Act consolidates the Ancient Monuments and Archaeological Areas Act 1979 and also the Planning (Listed Buildings and Conservation Areas) Act 1990.
-It is supported by a number of planning guidance documents, a number of which are still in preparation.
+The recent Historic Environment (Wales) Act 2016 has three main aims as defined by Cadw: - a) to give more effective protection to listed buildings and scheduled monuments; - b) to improve the sustainable management of the historic environment; and - c) to introduce greater transparency and accountability into decisions taken on the historic environment. - 3.2 The new Act (2024) consolidates the Ancient Monuments and Archaeological Areas Act 1979 and also the Planning (Listed Buildings and Conservation Areas) Act 1990.
+It is supported by a number of planning guidance documents.
 The Act most specifically provides better safeguards for the protection of Scheduled Monuments, Listed Buildings and Historic Parks and Gardens.
-It will also include further guidance on place names.